SCENES, SONGS & DANCE

 The TCU Senior Showcase is presented in collaboration with Actor’s Connection.

-This production is also made possible with the generous support of our 2016 College of Fine Arts Gala Donors.
+This production is also made possible, in part, with the generous support of our 2016 College of Fine Arts Gala Donors.

 **If you would like to see more information on one of these young actors,